readysteadypan/rspCFG/README.md

 # Installation

-Server owners should "clone" this repository by clicking the green "Clone or Download" button on the top right, underneath "1 contributor."
-Then, you should copy the unzipped files to your server using FTP (or scp, sFTP, whatever protocol you use).
+Server owners should download the zip for this repository by clicking the green "Clone or Download" button on the top right, underneath "1 contributor."
+Then, you should copy the (unzipped) files to your server using FTP (or scp, sFTP, whatever protocol you use).
 Execute these configs by opening the console, providing an rcon password, and typing:

 ```
 rcon exec rsp_koth